aarpan9988/ArpanBookStore/ArpanBookStore/README.txt

  I changed database name and saved it in the appsetting.json.
  I added the new migration in the project .dataAccess: add-migration AddDefaultIdentityMigration Since the migrations are created lets update them.
 I updated it reviewd the tables in the update.

+ I created the category.cs class under model project and added the table in it.
+After that i run the migration command to the PM and it showa ERROR.....
+ Then i saw that my project was wrong...